BSchoenth245/Collectors-Dream/README.md

 ### 🗂️ **Unlimited Custom Categories**
 - Create categories for any type of collection or inventory
-- Pre-built templates for popular collections (Pokemon cards, books, movies)
+- Start with a clean slate - no pre-built templates
 - Define custom fields specific to each category
-- Support for text, numbers, dates, and boolean data types
+- Support for text and number data types

 ### 🔍 **Advanced Search & Organization**
 - Real-time search across all collections